Dennis Weaver

 Billy Dennis Weaver (June 4, 1924 – February 24, 2006) was an American actor and president of the Screen Actors Guild, best known for his work in television and films from the early 1950s until just before his death in 2006.
 Weaver's two most famous roles were as Marshal Matt Dillon's deputy Chester Goode on the western Gunsmoke and as Deputy Marshal Sam McCloud on the police drama McCloud.
 He starred in the 1971 television film Duel, the first film of director Steven Spielberg.
 He is also remembered for his role as the twitchy motel attendant in Orson Welles's film Touch of Evil (1958).
+He also appeared in the TV series Wildfire.

 Early life

-Weaver was born June 4, 1924, in Joplin, Missouri, the son of Walter Leon "Doc" Weaver and his wife Lenna Leora (née Prather).
+Weaver was born on June 4, 1924, in Joplin, Missouri, the son of Walter Leon "Doc" Weaver and his wife, Lenna Leora (née Prather).
 Weaver wanted to be an actor from childhood.
-He lived in Shreveport, Louisiana, for several years and for a short time in Manteca, California.
-He studied at Joplin Junior College, then transferred to the University of Oklahoma at Norman, where he studied drama and was a track star, setting records in several events.
+He lived in Shreveport, Louisiana, for several years, and for a short time in Manteca, California.
+He studied at Joplin Junior College and then transferred to the University of Oklahoma at Norman, where he studied drama and was a track star, setting records in several events.
 During World War II, he served as a pilot in the United States Navy, flying Grumman F4F Wildcat fighter aircraft.
-After the war, he married Gerry Stowell (his childhood sweetheart), with whom he had three children.
+After the war, he married Gerry Stowell, his childhood sweetheart, with whom he had three children.
 Under the name Billy D. Weaver, he tried out for the 1948 U.S. Olympic team in the decathlon, finishing sixth behind 17-year-old high school track star Bob Mathias.
 However, only the top three finishers were selected.
 Weaver later commented, "I did so poorly [in the Olympic Trials], I decided to ... stay in New York and try acting."